 What we want to change

 We want to introduce guidance to help drive change by providing clarity and focusing firms’ attention on what they should do to comply with our Principles.
 We want to make sure the fair treatment of vulnerable consumers is properly embedded by firms in their culture, policies and processes.

 Any finalised guidance will support discussions between firms and supervisors about how firms treat vulnerable consumers.
 It will also help us hold firms to account if they breach the Principles.

-Depending on responses to this consultation, we plan to finalise the guidance later in 2020 or early in 2021.
+This consultation has now closed.
+Depending on responses to the consultation, we plan to finalise the guidance in Q1 2021.